Our expert charity solicitors have wide ranging experience in working with local and national organisations in the third sector.

 - Disputes concerning the administration of estates

-- Administration of estates, including experience in acting for charities acting as executor.
+- Administration of estates, including experience where the charity is acting as executor.

 - Charity structure, governing documents and Charity Commission registration